Intervista: Plot

-Seamlessly, the illusion takes over the realities of moviemaking as the viewer is thrown into two feature films being directed by tyrannical directors.
-But only for a short while; for the rest of the film, Fellini and his assistant director (Maurizio Mein) scramble to recruit the right cast and build the sets for the film version of Amerika, a fictitious adaptation that Fellini uses as a pretext to shoot his film-in-progress.
-This allows Fellini/Rubini to go back and forth in time to experience filmmaking first-hand including disgruntled actors who failed their auditions, Marcello Mastroianni in a TV commercial as Mandrake the Magician, a bomb threat, a visit to Anita Ekberg’s house where she and Mastroianni re-live their La Dolce Vita scenes, screen tests of Kafka’s Brunelda caressed in a bathtub by two young men, and an inconvenient thunderstorm that heralds the production collapse of Amerika with an attack by bogus Indians on horseback wielding television antennae as spears.
+Seamlessly, the illusion takes over the realities of filmmaking as the viewer is thrown into two feature films being directed by tyrannical directors, but only for a short while; for the rest of the film, Fellini and Mein scramble to recruit the right cast and build the sets for Amerika, a fictitious adaptation that Fellini uses as a pretext to shoot his film-in-progress.
+This allows Fellini/Rubini to go back and forth in time to experience filmmaking first-hand, including disgruntled actors who failed their auditions, Marcello Mastroianni in a commercial as Mandrake the Magician, a bomb threat, a visit to Anita Ekberg's house where she and Mastroianni relive their La Dolce Vita scenes, screen tests of Kafka's Brunelda being caressed in a bathtub by two young men, and an inconvenient thunderstorm that heralds the production collapse of Amerika with an attack by bogus Native Americans on horseback wielding television antennae as spears.

-Back inside Studio 5 at Cinecittà, Intervista concludes with Fellini’s voiceover, “So the movie should end here.
-Actually, it’s finished.”
-In response to producers unhappy with his gloomy endings, the Maestro ironically offers them a ray of sunshine by lighting an arc lamp.
+Back inside Studio 5 at Cinecittà, Intervista concludes with Fellini's voiceover: "So the movie should end here.
+Actually, it's finished."
+In response to producers unhappy with his gloomy endings, Fellini ironically offers them a ray of sunshine by lighting an arc lamp.